Jodi Sta. Maria

-Jodi Chrissie Garcia Santamaria, better known by her screen name Jodi Sta.
-Maria, is a Filipino actress.
+Jodi Chrissie Africano Sta.
+Maria (born June 16, 1982) is a Filipino actress.
 She is notable for her versatility in comedy, horror, and drama across independent film, blockbusters and television.
 She has been nominated for a FAMAS Award and two Gawad Urian Awards.
 In 2014, she won the "Favorite Foreign Actress" trophy at the Vietnam Green Star Awards.
 In 2016, she was nominated for "Best Performance by an Actress" at the 44th International Emmy Awards for her role as Amor Powers in Pangako sa 'Yo.
 In 2022, Sta.
 Maria won Best Drama Actress at the Golden Laurel Batangas Province Media Awards and Best Actress in a Leading Role at the Asian Academy Creative Awards.

 Personal life

-Jodi Chrissie Garcia Santamaria is the youngest child.
+Jodi Chrissie Africano Sta.
+Maria is the youngest child in her family.
 She and her brother were raised by their single mother, Mercedita.
 She attended the Philippine Pasay Chung Hua Academy and was an honor student.
 In school, Sta.
 Maria was active in her school's extra-curricular activities, particularly the volleyball varsity team and the debating team.

 Sta.
-Maria was married to Panfilo "Pampi" Lacson Jr., the son of former Senator Panfilo Lacson, from whom she is now separated.
+Maria was married to Panfilo "Pampi" Lacson Jr., the son of Senator Panfilo Lacson, from whom she is now separated.
 The two met during a taping of Tabing Ilog and married on Easter Sunday 2005 in Las Vegas.
 The two separated in March 2011 and thereafter Sta.
 Maria filed a petition for the declaration of nullity of marriage with the Regional Trial Court on grounds of psychological incapacity.
 The court declared their marriage "null and void" in 2014 but that decision was junked by the Court of Appeals in 2016 and affirmed in 2017.
 Their marriage was annulled in 2024.

 Sta.
 Maria and Lacson have a son born in 2005 named Panfilo "Thirdy" Lacson III.
 In a 2016 interview, Sta.
 Maria revealed that she was greatly affected by her separation from Lacson, which resulted in alcoholism and drug use.
 She quit smoking, alcohol, and drugs after the intervention of actress Coney Reyes and became a Born again Christian.
 The success of her TV series Be Careful with My Heart in 2012 also helped her recover from her addictions.

 Sta.
 Maria attended De La Salle University-Dasmariñas and studied Medical Biology as her prerequisite to studying medicine.
 She left college after a year due to the sudden success of her series Be Careful With My Heart, which was extended from its intended run of 3 months to 2 and 1/2 years.
 She completed her degree in psychology at Southville International School and Colleges in 2020.
 She was a Dean's Lister during her final semester in 2019.

-She has been a WHO Ambassador since 2011.

 She became PAWS ambassador in March 2025.